 During this time Mel took the initiative to deliver groceries to farm gates to our more elderly or those with medical conditions.
-At the same time Paddock to Pantry raised over $1,100 for Totara Hospice by selling home picked flower bouquets.
+At the same time Paddock to Pantry raised over $1,100 in 2020 and close to $5,000 in 2021for Totara Hospice by selling home picked flower bouquets.
 Paddock to Pantry has ongoing activity to support both Totara and Franklin Hospice by:

 - Volunteering at their fundraising events

 - Being a major sponsor for the Franklin Garden Ramble 2020

 - Helping with essential groceries such as milk and bread during Covid19.

 - Raising funds for Franklin Hospice by having an electronic unit at our till to support the raising of donations.